Certified Casino Expert and Editor-in-Chief

 "The ability for our members to use their own mobile wallet to pay for a meal, membership and gaming is something our industry hasn't seen before.", he stated as reported by 7news.co.au.

-During the 12-week experiment, Wests Newcastle guests will be able to send money directly from their mobile phones to the machine.
-Each customer’s phone will be linked to the machine through Bluetooth.
+During the 12-week trial, Wests Newcastle guests will be able to send money directly from their mobile phones to the machine.
+Each customer's phone will be linked to the machine through Bluetooth.
 An opt-in e-wallet, which will require customers to provide some personal information, will then be topped up with funds that may be used for gaming.

 Additionally, SMH reported that Minister Kevin Anderson of Hospitality and Racing said in a statement that there is no "one size fits all idea" when it comes to digital options for cashless payment, and the trial will need to be closely monitored in order to determine opportunities for improvement.